John Ireland Falconer: Early life

 John Ireland Falconer was born in 1879, in Fortrose, Ross-shire, in the Black Isle area of Scotland.
 His parents were the Rev. Charles Falconer, Church of Scotland, and his wife, Jane Ireland.
 His mother was the great-granddaughter of Charles Spalding, improver of the diving bell.
-The family were members of the Smalls of Dirnanean, Perthshire, Scotland.
+The Falconers were close relatives of the Scottish lairds Smalls of Dirnanean, Perthshire, Scotland.

 Falconer received his early education at the Fortrose Academy in his home town, later attending George Watson's College in Edinburgh.
 He received an M.A. and LL.B from the University of Edinburgh.
 After initially practising law in Glasgow, Falconer joined the Edinburgh firm of Fyfe, Ireland & Co., W.S., in 1911.

 In Edinburgh on 16 October 1913, Falconer married Catherine Louise Mary Robinson, the daughter of John Norman Robinson of Bunkers Hill, Carlisle and Croftheads, Moffat.

 On the outbreak of World War I, Falconer received a commission as lieutenant in 9th Royal Scots on 1 October 1914.
 He was promoted to captain and adjutant on 4 March 1915, and to major on 5 July 1916.
 He later joined the 13th Royal Scots.
 During his military career, Falconer served in England and Ireland (1914–18) and France (1918–19).
 In early 1919, after his discharge from military service, Falconer resumed the practise of law in Edinburgh.